Recommend Oil Change Intervals For Your Toyota RAV4

 (Toyota)

-Alternatives to Toyota’s Recommendation
+Alternatives to Toyota’s Recommendations

 Changing the RAV4 oil every 10,000 miles has been controversial for some drivers.
 If you are accustomed to changing motor oil every 5,000 miles, you may feel more comfortable sticking to what’s been done in the past.